Current positions available:

 - Open and positive communication skills

 You will be dealing directly with your consumers: market customers, chefs, and CSA members, so you must be friendly and able to market the products through your knowledge of their production.
 We prefer nonsmokers.
-Finally, you should love to laugh and have fun!

 Our CSA delivery and pick up day is Tuesday.
 On Tuesdays, interns will rotate delivering to our Atlanta CSA members and restaurants.
 A clean driving record and the ability to drive a large van or vehicle in a city setting are requirements.